 We found it behind the Lindt Truffle Boutique (1 Chome-25-6 Shibuya, Shibuya-ku, Tōkyō-to 150-0002, Japan) and a random comic book store.
 It was a great ending to our trip to Tokyo and a fun place to relax and have a glass of wine.
 All of the restaurants and bars on this street are tiny and intimate.
 It’s really neat!

 We hope you enjoy Tokyo as much as we did.
 You might have noticed we always travel on a budget and are always looking to experience a city’s history and culture first and foremost.
 If this is you we know you’ll find this list of things to do in Tokyo very helpful.
 Safe travels!

+One place we missed was Tokyo DisneySea, but you don’t have to.
+Here is the best Tokyo DisneySea guide!
 For those who have been to Tokyo, what is your favorite spot?
 For those who haven’t, which place can you not wait to see on your trip?
 Write us below in the comments!